-The cultural and active life in Bamberg is very diverse, owing to the city's rich past and the university's and church's impact on cultural life.
+Bamberg's cultural and active life is very diverse, owing to the city's rich past and the university's and church's impact on cultural life.

-There are 13 museums, 10 galleries, and eight theatres to select from.
+There are 13 museums, 10 galleries, and eight theatres.
 Additionally, it is home to the Bamberger Symphoniker, a world-renowned classical orchestra.

-There are street festivals, pubs, and clubs for people who like to party in the night.
+There are street festivals, pubs, and clubs for people who like to party at night.

-Volleyball, badminton, rowing, tennis, cycling, golf, hiking, climbing, and rollerblading along the canal are just a few of the activities available in and around Bamberg.
+Volleyball, badminton, rowing, tennis, cycling, golf, hiking, climbing, and rollerblading along the canal are just a few activities available in and around Bamberg.

-The slogan of Bamberg's nine beer breweries, as well as the many Franconian wines and bread varieties, is "great variety and old traditions".
+The slogan of Bamberg's nine beer breweries and the many Franconian wines and bread varieties is "great variety and old traditions".